ilkkamtk/WSK/Week3/07-validation.md

     ...
     ```

+    - Import the `upload` middleware in `cat-router.js` and use it in POST route just like before

 4. Test the error handler by sending invalid requests to the API, for example:
-    - `POST /api/users` with an empty request body
+    - `POST /api/v1/users` with an empty request body
-    - `POST /api/media` with an empty request body
+    - `POST /api/v1/cats` with an empty request body
-    - `POST /api/media` with a file that is not an image or video
+    - `POST /api/v1/cats` with a file that is not an image or video
-    - `POST /api/media` with a file that is larger than 10 MB
+    - `POST /api/v1/cats` with a file that is larger than 10 MB

 ---